llms.txt

 Accept (requests)

-• If application/vnd.farcaster.snap+json is the highest-priority acceptable type, the server MAY return a snap response
+• If application/vnd.farcaster.snap+json is the highest-priority acceptable type, the server MUST return a snap response.

 Content-Type (responses)